lars-danielis/Marlin-BIQU-B1-2.0.8/README.md

 # Printer with `BIGTREETECH SKR V1.4` motherboard

-# ONY with BLTouch!
+# ONLY with BLTouch!
 The firmware is configured for this holder: https://www.thingiverse.com/thing:4843403
 # Don't use if you don't habe a BLTouch.
 Z homing will ram your nozzle in the bed!
 Take care that the shown holder has offset X:36,5mm and Y:32mm If you use a different holder you have to adjust those offset values.